basharbayatna/Prediction-Of-Product-Sales/README.md

 - Tier 1: mix of high-performing Type 1 and low-performing Grocery Stores
 - Tier 2: only Type 1 outlets present; avg. sales **$2,324**

-**Strategic Recommendation:**
-Focus on **Supermarket Type 3 in Tier 3 locations** for maximum sales.
-Avoid Grocery Stores in any tier. and focus on Supermarket Type 1 for stable sales across all tiers.

 ---